 If you experience any symptoms, talk to your doctor right away.
 In the event of any medical emergency, call 911.

 GLP-1 drugs can be costly.
-So we encourage you to have a good understanding of what your out-of-pocket costs will be before moving forward with any drug.
+We encourage you to have a good understanding of what your annual deductible requirement and out-of-pocket costs will be before moving forward with any drug.

 Insurance coverage

-Your insurance may cover GLP-1 meds.
-It varies by provider and plan.
-It’s important to call your insurance company to find out which medications, if any, are covered.
-If the drugs are covered, ask if you need to get prior authorization or are required to meet certain criteria for this coverage.
+Your insurance may or may not cover GLP-1 medications.
+This can depend on your diagnosis and whether the medication will be used for diabetes or weight loss.
+It varies by insurance provider and plan.
+If you want to use a GLP-1 for weight loss, it’s important to call your insurance company to find out which medications, if any, are covered without a diabetes diagnosis.
+If the medications are covered, be sure to ask if you are required to meet any specific criteria for coverage (e.g., past trials of non-GLP-1 medications, documented history of non-medication weight loss efforts, etc.)

 Patient assistance programs (PAP)